Denomination

 When redenomination is scheduled, there is a transition window of up to 100 blocks (\~200 minutes) during which transactions with `denomination = 0` are rejected.
 This prevents ambiguity about which denomination a transaction intends.

-* Transactions with explicit denomination (`1 <= denomination <= current block denomination`) remain valid throughout.
+* Transactions with explicit denomination (`1 <= denomination <= current block denomination`) pass the denomination check throughout.

 Services that always set explicit denomination experience no disruption.